Zharfan0/CHD-main/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Run in terminal [uvicorn main:app --reload --port 3001] and open [http://localhost:3001/docs]
+Run in terminal [uvicorn backend.main:app --reload --port 3001] and open [http://localhost:3001/docs]

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.